OHSU-OCTRI/authentication-lib/README.md

 ### Web Application Authentication and UI

 Authentication flow uses fairly standard redirection and provides success and failure handlers to record login attempts and lock accounts after consecutive failures.
+You may also override the default public routes.

 The following methods are provided by the [`BaseSecurityConfiguration`](src/main/java/org/octri/authentication/BaseSecurityConfiguration.java) and can be overridden by the application's security configuration: